Part one of three from this full length documentary.

-Gary McCormick goes west to Raglan, and asks: "What goes on here?
+Gary McCormick heads west to Raglan, to ask "What goes on here?
 Why do people live here?
 What do they do?".
-To find out he goes surfing on the famous left-hand point break, hangs with hippies, catches Midge Marsden and the Mudsharks at the Harbour View Hotel, and discusses land rights with kaumatua Sam Kereopa.
-The recipe — McCormick as genial small town anthropologist getting to know the locals — earned the documentary a 1989 LIFTA award, and later inspired the long-running Heartland series.
-Raglan was an early producer credit for Finola Dwyer (An Education).
+To find out he goes surfing on the famous left-hand point break, hangs with hippies and Dave McArtney, catches Midge Marsden and the Mudsharks at the Harbour View Hotel, and discusses land rights with kaumatua Sam Kereopa.
+The recipe — McCormick as genial small town anthropologist discovering the locals — earned this a 1989 LIFTA award, and inspired long-running series Heartland.
+McArtney composed the soundtrack; Finola Dwyer (An Education) produces.

-I’ve always been fascinated by small New Zealand towns, and in the course of my work over the years I’ve been to quite a few of them.- McCormick reflects on his heartland journey
+I’ve always been fascinated by small New Zealand towns, and in the course of my work over the years I’ve been to quite a few of them.– Gary McCormick reflects on his heartland journey